 Should this be required then this link appears to describe how this can be achieved.

 The driver’s settings are located in the UPDD settings file and will usually be set to the default settings for the controller in use.
 These settings are defined as part of generating the CE driver for a given touch screen device.

-On the CE target system there will be 2 copies of tbupdd.ini, the location of which is dictated by the contents of the tbupdd.dat file.
+When embedding there will be two copies of tbupdd.ini on the CE target system, the location of which is dictated by the contents of the tbupdd.dat file.

 \windows\tbupdd.ini or \Windows\tbupdd.ini.orig (Oct 11 onwards)

 This is because the BIB script creates the first entry and the DAT script then creates the second real working entry.